sambacha/gasevo/README.md

 Transaction fee (yUSD Fiat): $2.04055
 ```

 ## MarginRate [marginRatePerBlock]

-GasTokenV2 / pEther
+We take GasTokenV2 specifications and find the exchange value in `gwei`

+`GasTokenV2 / Ether (gwei) = gEther`

+We then calculate the GasRate

+`GasRate = gEther/Time`

+Which is a function of the margin rate per block in (uint)

 `function marginRatePerBlock() returns (uint)`

-`RETURN` : The current margin rate as an unsigned integer, scaled by 1e18.
+`RETURN` : The current margin rate as an unsigned integer, scaled by 1e18 as calculated using the GasRate